Date values and calculations are supported in Blockpad formulas.

 If you give just one number in the parentheses, then it specifies a row.
 You can specify a column by typing an asterisk for the row.
 This works to specify just a row too, just put an asterisk for the column.

-There are a number of useful functions to work with arrays, most of them in the scripts library, which needs to be included in the document.
+There are a number of useful functions to work with arrays, most of them in the scripts library (Library.Scripts), which isn't automatically included in Blockpad files.
+To access them, you need to use the long form library name, create a shortcut name, or include the library in the file.

 Below we cover the following functions: